sherlyc/Social-Login/README.md

 ## Server

-- [ x] I have written a JavaScript file that instantiates a server
+- [x] I have written a JavaScript file that instantiates a server
-  - [x ] The file exports the server - allowing me to require and test it.
+  - [x] The file exports the server - allowing me to require and test it.
-  - [ x] The server is NOT automatically started when required into another file. i.e. Does NOT have `.listen()` in it.
+  - [x] The server is NOT automatically started when required into another file. i.e. Does NOT have `.listen()` in it.
-- [x ] I have setup a the [template-engine](http://expressjs.com/en/guide/using-template-engines.html) OR similar
+- [x] I have setup a the [template-engine](http://expressjs.com/en/guide/using-template-engines.html) OR similar

 HINT - you can use the following to have the server file only run `.listen()` if it has not been required: